Ottawa - ON

-Job Description Pilot
+Job Description: Pilot

 Pilots play a huge role in the transportation, shipping and tourism industries, flying people, supplies and cargo to destinations across the country and around the world.
 Pilots are employed by airlines, and fly predetermined routes of varying lengths and distances.
 Pilots can also be employed by private companies, transporting large amounts of goods and charted flights.
 While people often imagine pilots flying off to faraway travel destinations, many pilots transports products and good across the country, playing an important role in the fast-shipping for many companies.
 The majority of commercial flights will have at least two pilots, so teamwork is an essential part of time job.
 Pilots need to have strong technical skills and leadership abilities, as the captain of a flight is always a pilot.

-5 Requirements to be Pilot
+5 Requirements To Be A Pilot

 - Graduate from an accredited pilot training program, many companies also require university degrees and/or college diplomas.